Hosting the Cloud Forum

 Breakfast

-With such an early start and likely geographically-isolated venue, it is unrealistic to expect attendees to be able to find breakfast on their own each day.
-The schedule normally allows for 30-45 minutes prior to a day’s opening session for breakfast.
+With such an early start and likely geographically isolated venue, it is unrealistic to expect attendees to be able to find breakfast on their own each day.
+The schedule normally allows for 30-45 minutes before a day’s opening session for breakfast.
 Latecomers often bring their food with them into the session.

 Lunch

 The schedule allows for an hour for a sit-down lunch.
-This will include travel time from the meeting venue and back.
+This must include travel time from the meeting venue and back.

 Dinner

-The evening on the first full day of the event features a sit-down dinner with reception beforehand.
+There is a sit-down dinner the evening of the first full day of the Forum.
 This typically starts 30-60 minutes after the conclusion of the day’s sessions, giving the host a wider choice of venues.
 This is an opportunity for attendees to see more of campus than the tight schedule otherwise allows.
 Attendees find dinner on their own the other evenings.

 Receptions